AwsSG/chatbot/README.md

 -   The Website was tested on browsers (Google Chrome, Internet Explorer, Microsoft Edge browsers) and it worked properly.
 -   The website was viewed on a variety of devices (Desktop, Laptop, Big LG screen, iPhone 8 & iPhone5/SE) and the responsiveness was woring properly.
--   Testing was done to ensure that the social links are liked correctly.
+-   Testing was done to ensure that all available (clickable) choices for the user as well as the reset button are working properly and the social links are liked correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues. non were found.
+-   Tested the site using Chrome Lighthouse (for both desktop and mobile) and below are the scores:
+    -   Mobile
+        -   Performance: 85
+        -   Accessibility: 96
+        -   Best Practices: 93
+        -   SEO: 92
+    -   Desktop
+        -   Performance: 94
+        -   Accessibility: 96
+        -   Best Practices: 100
+        -   SEO: 90

 ### Known Bugs